In this article, you find useful bicycle safety tips, thanks to which you will no longer have to be worried whenever you hop on your bike.

 Operating systems like iOS and Android also have in build ‘health ID’ features where you fill out your health details, emergency contacts, etc. It is a digital alternative to RoadID.

 TIP: Check other useful cycling apps that every cyclist should download.

 Please, don’t use your smartphone when riding if you are not a very skillful rider.
 You may lose balance and crash.
 So, feel free to get a bike phone mount that will hold your phone on your handlebars.

 5th Part: Respect Traffic Rules and Other Road Users

 One of the most important bicycle safety tips are tips related to traffic rules and other road users.
 There are a lot of rules that could be summarized in an own article.
 But let’s look at the most important ones.

 Follow Traffic Rules in Your Country

-The following video explains how should you ride at road junctions to stay safe.
-Please, remember, the video was shot in the UK where they drive on the left.
+The following video explains how you should ride at road junctions to stay safe.
+Please, remember, the video was shot in the UK, where they drive on the left.

 Use Hand Signals